 Marc Norton became a political activist and organizer during the war in Vietnam, of the mass revolutionary movement against imperialist war and racism.

-Marc has been a member of San Francisco's hotel and restaurant union, UNITE HERE Local 2, since 1976.
+Marc has been a member of San Francisco's hotel, restaurant and culinary workers union, UNITE HERE Local 2, since 1976.

 He is also a member of the